Coco Moon

 Coco Moon is the seventh studio album by American electronica project Owl City.
 It was released independently via Sky Harbor on March 24, 2023.
 The album was written and produced by Adam Young.
 The album is supported by three singles: "Kelly Time", "Adam, Check Please" and "Vitamin Sea".
-It is his first album in five years since his 2018 album Cinematic.
+It is his first album in almost five years since his 2018 album, Cinematic.

 A deluxe edition was released on March 22, 2024, which was preceded by two singles: "Boston" and "Car Trouble".

 Background and release

 In June 2022, Young announced that he would be releasing new music soon, as early as fall 2022.
 He began making cryptic posts on the social media app Instagram, in the form of an ARG.
 Teasers were later released in October 2022.
 Young began recording Coco Moon sometime in 2022, before taking a short break to record a song titled "Up to the Cloud" for the mobile game Neural Cloud.

 Young announced the title and release date of the album via social media on February 9, 2023.
 The album contains themes of "autobiographical", "metaphorical", and "odd" songs, according to Young, that refrain from pop culture or political references.
 Speaking about the overall meaning of the album, he stated;

 "The point is that Coco Moon is a very Owl City album.
 It is quirky.
 It is odd.
 It is unapologetically myself.
 I made an album that is exactly the way it was supposed to be, not an album that popular culture or algorithms, or analytics, or anyone else on planet Earth told me to make.
 I wrote me.
 Average, ordinary, weird me."

 "Kelly Time" was released on January 6, 2023, as the lead single from the album.
 The song was inspired by the 2000 film Cast Away and is about "being okay with not always knowing what's gonna happen", as Young says.
 The album's second single "Adam, Check Please" was released on February 3, 2023, which is about Young's first job when he was 17 years old.
 "Vitamin Sea" was released as the third and final single from the album on March 3, 2023.
 Young premiered a music video for the song on March 13, 2023.
 On December 22, 2023, "My Muse" was serviced for radio airplay.

 On January 25, 2024, Young announced that a deluxe edition of Coco Moon would be released on March 22.
 The deluxe edition contained two new tracks: "Boston" and "Car Trouble", a new version of "Adam, Check Please", a live version of "Under The Circus Lights" and two instrumentals of "The Tornado" and "Dinosaur Park".
 He released "Boston" on February 9, a cover of the Augustana song.
 On March 1, Owl City released the fifth single from the album, "Car Trouble".